Exhaust and Intake Pushrods, on G.M. 3.1 and 3.4 engines are different lengths.

 Coolant leakage can be diagnosed, by checking the oil dipstick or by pressure testing the cooling system.

 SO, IF THE OIL LOOKS MILKY OR FOAMY, IT PROBABLY HAS COOLANT IN IT !!

 I also recommend using a pushrod removal tool.
-As, stripped rocker bolts, is common, while doing this repair.
+As, stripped rocker bolts, are common, while doing this repair.

-Exhaust and Intake Pushrods on G.M.
+The Exhaust and Intake Pushrod on G.M.
 3.1 and 3.4 engines are different lengths.

 - The intake valve pushrod measure 144 mm (5.75 in) long.